-Katie Poterala currently lives and maintains a studio in her charming native home, Greenville, South Carolina, where she is surrounded by the influential textures, colors, places and adventures of her childhood.
+Katie Poterala currently lives and maintains a studio in her charming native home, Greenville, South Carolina, where she is surrounded by influential textures, forms, places and adventures.

-Her infatuation with meaning, value and history is a driving force in how she views the world and influences why and how she creates.
-Jewelry was always an object of fascination, even at a young age, and continues to be a dynamic inspiration in Katie’s collections.
-Her ongoing observations of the physical world surrounding her influence both her experience and her designs.
+Her infatuations with meaning, value, history, and the natural world are a driving force in how she views the world and influences why and how she creates.
+Jewelry was always an object of fascination, even at a young age, although it took until about mid-graduate school for Katie to realize she was intended to create contemporary jewelry and objects that would transcend generations.
+Her ongoing observations of the physical world, specifically the tactile, fragile, imperfect objects found in nature influence both her experience and her designs.

-Katie's pieces circumvent the status quo, demonstrating that jewelry and objects can be more than just commodities: they offer intimate, tactile, visceral experiences.
+Katie's pieces circumvent the status quo and disregard all that is 'trendy', demonstrating that jewelry and objects can be more than just commodities: they offer intimate, tactile, visceral experiences that can be shared for generations.
 They transcend the fast-paced, disposable world we live in and offer a place of quiet contemplation—a much needed escape from reality.

 All of Katie's works are created entirely by her,